Finn Russell: Racing 92

-Bath Rugby
+Bath

 Following Scotland's early exit from the 2023 Rugby World Cup, Russell made his Bath debut as a substitute in the opening round of the 2023-24 Premiership Rugby season, contributing to Bath's 34-26 victory over Newcastle Falcons.

 Russell sustained a groin injury during Bath's Investec Champions Cup defeat to Exeter Chiefs, taking him out of action for five weeks.
 He returned for the final two rounds of the regular season, playing a crucial role in helping Bath reach the playoffs for the first time in four years.
 In the semi-final against Sale Sharks, Russell scored 16 points, leading Bath to a 31-23 victory and securing their first Premiership Final appearance in nine years.
 However, Bath fell to Northampton Saints, losing the final 25-21.

 He was instrumental in Bath's run to the final of the 2024–25 EPCR Challenge Cup, where they lifted the trophy after beating Lyon 37–12.

 Russell won his second career league title in June 2025, scoring 13 points and setting up a try as Bath defeated Leicester Tigers in the 2024–25 Premiership Rugby Final.

 On the 19th of June 2025, just five days after winning the 2024-25 Premiership Rugby Final, Bath Rugby announced Russell had signed a contract extension up until June 2028, adding another two years to his contract that had been due to run out in Summer 2026.